hellodanylo/ucla-deeplearning/README.md

 ```
 ./dev/cli.py ec2-tunnel
 ```
 While in the EC2 instance's terminal, you can run `htop` to see CPU cores and CPU RAM utilization.
+All other commands (e.g. `jupyter-up`) must run in another terminal, while the tunnel is up.

-To create and start the Jupyter container on the EC2 instance:
+To create and start the Jupyter container on the EC2 instance (requires the EC2 tunnel to be running):
 ```
 ./dev/cli.py jupyter-up --remote
 ```